 - Projects that directly address human needs, offering direct services rather than through intermediary organizations.

-- Organizations to which bank personnel are giving leadership, whenever possible.
+- Organizations to which bank personnel provide leadership or guidance.

 - Clearly stated objectives and long-range planning.

 - Competent leadership and a continuity of efﬁcient administration.